feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 the test dataframes contain the same number of unique values in the `group` column

+#TODO: showcase transform, remaining params, and plots if possible.

 More details
 ~~~~~~~~~~~~

+#TODO: it would be great to have a jupyter notebook with a real life dataset and some plots
+showcasing the power of this class.
+If we do add a notebook, we would link it here.

+If not, we should remove the More details section, and we can add the notebook at a later stage

 In this notebook, we show how to use :class:`DropHighPSIFeatures()`.